 There are only six flamingo species in the world, but they can be surprisingly easy to see for birders who want to add flamingos to their life list and know where to look for these wild birds.
 Non-birders can also get a glimpse of flamingos at a wide range of attractions that offer close views and unique opportunities.

+In an attempt to see wild flamingos, it is essential to visit the proper habitats that support these wading birds.
 Flamingos are quite adaptable, and they can be found in a range of wet habitats from freshwater to saltwater, including mudflats, lakes, coastal lagoons, open marshes and relatively shallow salt lakes.
 In many areas, flamingos can subsist in brackish water that does not offer enough food for other birds, and in those regions, large flocks are more common as flamingos gather in great numbers to take advantage of abundant food with little competition.

 Where to See Wild Flamingos